programmerdiego/react/README.md

-# Unleashed Technologies Front End App
+# UT Front End React App

 To run this project, do the following steps:
 ### `cd phonebook`